DIY Projects

 Learn More

-You may have never cleaned out your dryer vent before but there are many reasons why you should.
+You may have never cleaned your dryer vent before but there are many reasons why you should.
 Plus, it's pretty easy to do.
 We'll show you how.

 Whether it's getting rid of a wart, protecting your boots from the elements or crafting roses, duct tape is up to the challenge.
 Duct tape even played a supporting role on the Apollo 13 lunar mission.